ant-design/ant-design/docs/blog/testing-migrate.en-US.md

 ## knock off

 The above are some problems encountered during the migration of the antd test framework.
-Of course, it is only the tip of the iceberg.
-In fact, more problems have been encountered during the migration process, but the important thing is not the problem itself, but to follow the antd team to learn how to think and Explore how to solve problems.

-Finally, I wish antd better and better, and wish the antd team stronger and stronger!
+I hope to help students who need to migrate or have not yet started writing test cases.
+Everyone is also welcome to join the antd community and contribute to open source together.